cetic/helm-zabbix/docs/example/README.md

 kubectl get namespaces
 ```

-Create the namespaces ``monitoring`` if not exists in cluster.
+Create the namespaces ``monitoring`` if it not exists in cluster.

 ```bash
 kubectl create namespace monitoring
 ```

-Deploy Zabbix in cluster Kubernetes.
+Deploy Zabbix in the Kubernetes cluster.
+(Update the YAML files paths if necessary)

 ```bash
 helm secrets upgrade zabbix \